joshsilverman/Dijkstra/cosi180/ReadMe.txt

 How it works: The program follows the assignment closely, making use of a graph adjacency list data structure, heap data structure (which useds percup for the DECREASE method), and Dijkstra's single source shortest path algorithm.

-Part 2A

-I implemented Prim using the adjaceny list for the graph.
-I made the heap/dictionary structure more general so it can now be used to do operations on both vertices (time/distance from origin to vertex) and edges (edge weight).

-OutputPrim.txt is a tour using Prim's algorithm.
-The tour begining at T takes 292 legs and 15.9 miles.

-2B

-I was debugging the triangle methods in Tour.h but was unable to get them working.
-I have left my code which looks for 3 sided polygons with one incoming adjacency and seeks to creat a cycle.

 http://www.cs.brandeis.edu/~storer/cs180/Assignments/BrandeisMap/Project.html